Category:Safe and Sound

 - Place page numbers in the center at the bottom of each page.
-(Do not number the title sheet.)
+(The title sheet was not numbered.)

-- District Project Managers will be responsible for signing/sealing the Roadway JSPs and the Bridge Project Manager will be responsible for signing/sealing the Bridge JSPs.
+- District Project Managers were responsible for signing/sealing the Roadway JSPs and the Bridge Project Manager responsible for signing/sealing the Bridge JSPs.

-- Place the JSP’s word document in ProjectWise under the Job Number – Specs & Estimates folder.
-If the specs and estimates folder is not present, please see that a Project Manager creates it.
+- The JSP’s word document was placed in ProjectWise under the Job Number – Specs & Estimates folder.
+If the specs and estimates folder was not present, a Project Manager created it.

-- Use the following standard Job Special Provisions: This standard boiler plate JSP document can be found in the JSP Database under Safe and Sound Roadway Job Special Provisions Template.
-Please contact Natalie Roark for further information.
+- The following standard Job Special Provisions were used: This standard boiler plate JSP document was found in the JSP Database under Safe and Sound Roadway Job Special Provisions Template.
+Natalie Roark was contacted for further information.